chrispepper1989/rust_if_branch_benchmark/README.md

                         change: [+2.2427% +4.5858% +7.0853%] (p = 0.00 < 0.05)
                         Performance has regressed.
 ```
 So this implies that the logical version is in fact faster!
-Just by very very little.
+Just by very very little: "5%". *Also when I ran this test I only ran it against 15 and 31 due to my own misunderstanding of "black_box" from the examples.*

 ## using a more robust benchmark
-Using Criterion I generated a more robust report, which really brought home how variable the results can be when the functions are so close in actual performance.
-It makes sense that they vary based on parameter (probably why my custom benchmark shouldn't use random) however i'm not entirely sure I understand why it varies as it does.
+Using Criterion I generated a more robust report, that compared both directly, that is the version of the benchmark you will now see in [branch_benchmark.rs](hello-rust\benches\branch_benchmark.rs)

+The resulting report really brought home how variable the results can be when the functions are so close in actual performance.
+It makes sense that they vary based on parameter (this is why I changed my custom benchmark to not use random) however i'm not entirely sure I understand why it varies as it does.

 I very much expected the "IF" version to win out on the under 18s (as its a very early return) but actually the "logical operator" version only loses out on "17", "20" and "27" which...makes no sense to me.

-EDIT
-I realised the code was wrong, so I fixed it and ran it again.
+Of course then...I realised the code was wrong!
+So I fixed it and ran it again.

 This time the logical version was slower on "16", "18", "25" and "28".
 No logical reason I can think of.
-So again i think its just when they are *that* close in performance, a bit of variance is expected.
+So again I think its just when they are *that* close in performance, a bit of variance is normal.
+Re-running the benchmark does seem to back this up.

 You can see the reports by running the code yourself or by opening [this](BenchmarkReport.rs.pdf)